mrocklin/thesis/blocking.md

    \begin{bmatrix} A E + B G & A F + B K \\\\
                    C E + D G & C F + D K\end{bmatrix} $$

 We are now able to focus on substantially smaller chunks of the array that fit more comfortably in memory allowing us to improve memory locality during execution.
 For example we can choose to keep `A` in local memory and perform all computations that involve `A` (i.e. $AE$, $AF$) before releasing it permanently.
-We will still need to shuffle some memory around (this is inevitable) but by organizing with blocks we're able to shuffle less.
+We will still need to shuffle some memory around (this need is inevitable) but by organizing with blocks we're able to shuffle less.
 This idea extends beyond matrix multiplication.
 Matrix inverse expressions can also be expanded.

 $$ \begin{bmatrix} A & B \\\\ C & D \end{bmatrix} ^{-1}
    \rightarrow